 Brazil

-Brazil arrive at this summer’s World Cup seeking to end a 24-year wait for the game’s biggest prize.
+Brazil arrived at this summer’s World Cup seeking to end a 24-year wait for the game’s biggest prize.
 By their usual standards, this is not a vintage Brazilian side, at least on the evidence of qualification.
 Even so, with Carlo Ancelotti now guiding them, few would dare rule them out.

 There is still no shortage of talent in the squad, even if it lacks the overwhelming star power of previous editions.
 The headline act is Vinicius Junior, who carries the hopes of steering the Samba Boys towards what they will regard as a long-overdue return to the summit of world football.